SynthesisMod/Synthesis/README.md

 - Tablist cleanup (0.2.0+)
   - Option to remove tablist header
   - Option to remove the last 2 lines from the tablist footer
+- Chat cleanup (0.3.0+)
+  - Option to remove old reforge messages when a new one is received
+  -

 </details>